The Tale of How We Got to 'Sesame Street'

 Sunny days these are not, and everything is definitely not A-OK.
 What a perfect time then to ask that age-old question: "Can you tell me how to get to Sesame Street?"

-And how fortunate that veteran journalist Michael Davis has come along just in time to provide the answer with Street Gang: The Complete History of Sesame Street, published last week by Viking Press.
+And how fortunate that veteran journalist Michael Davis has come along just in time to provide the answer with Street Gang: The Complete History of Sesame Street, published last week by Viking Press (www.streetgangthebook.com).

+In Street Gang, Davis tells the story of how a simple question posed at a dinner party in 1965—"Do you think television could be used to teach small children?"—spawned a revolutionary effort to educate children by entertaining them with songs, vaudevillian skits and a cast of furry, feathery and shaggy puppets.

+The book recounts the events that brought Joan Ganz Cooney, Jim Henson and the other Sesame principals together to form the Children’s Television Workshop.
+And it’s filled with wonderful birth moments leading up to the show’s 1969 launch, such as the New York cab driver whose raspy "where to, Mac?" inspired the voice that puppeteer Caroll Spinney gave to Oscar the Grouch, or a scene in the rehearsal room where Henson and Frank Oz first pick up their respective alter egos, Ernie and Bert, and begin one of the most affectionate and enduring friendships on television.

 The television industry's top news stories, analysis and blogs of the day.